mesos/kafka/README.md

 Broker 0 started
 ```

-Now, we don't how to start the broker know where it is lets lets find out.
+Now, we don't know where the broker is and we need that for producers and consumers to connect to the cluster.

 ```
 java -jar kafka-mesos-*.jar status